Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 These media partners pay substantial fees for the exclusive broadcasting rights, forming an essential revenue stream for both the league and individual teams.

-Therefore, to uphold these contractual agreements with broadcasters, the NHL imposes blackout restrictions in specific regions.
+Therefore, to uphold contractual agreements with broadcasters, the NHL imposes blackout restrictions in specific areas.

-When a game is broadcast on an RSN, such as AT&T SportsNet Pittsburgh, it is subject to blackout restrictions within the local area of Pittsburgh in an attempt to preserve exclusivity and viewership on the network.
+When a game is shown on an RSN, such as SportsNet Pittsburgh, it’s subject to blackout restrictions within the local area of Pittsburgh in an attempt to preserve exclusivity and viewership on the network.

 Similarly, games aired by national broadcasters, like TNT, are subject to nationwide blackout restrictions.